SayaliVB/Mock-HPC-Data-Grid/simulation-code/README-project.md

    * Choice: **mpi4py** or py4mpi

-### Seed code

-Example/Seed code and data for parsing the NYC data is provided in Java.
-However, as the above introduction eluded to, this mini is C/C++ and some Python.
-The Java code should not be part of a team's solution.

 ### Tasks

 You will need to think many concepts.
 Here are some (not all) of the